MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialinteractioncontrollerproperties_istouchpadtouched.md

 # Windows.UI.Input.Spatial.SpatialInteractionControllerProperties.IsTouchpadTouched

 ## -description
-Gets whether a spatial controller is experiencing a touchpad touch.
+Gets whether a motion controller is experiencing a touchpad touch.

 ## -property-value
 Whether the source is experiencing a touchpad touch.